StaceyWhitmore/react-flashcard-app-using-npm/README.md

 See code sandbox at [codesandbox.io](https://codesandbox.io/s/91r5p4wnlr)

 ### Usage with Options
-There are three main option keys available:
+## There are three main option keys available:

 * topControlBar
-Array of button keys.
+:Array of button keys.
 Sets which buttons will apear at which position in the top control bar

 * bottomControlBar
-Array of button keys.
+:Array of button keys.
 Sets which buttons will apear at which position in the bottom control bar

 * buttonTexts

-Object of button keys and string values.
+:Object of button keys and string values.
 Overrides the default button texts.

-Available button keys and the ascotiated function of the button are:
+## Available button keys and the associated function of the button are:

 * up_rating